-one of the muscles or its ligament attachments or several.
-Injuries happen because of chronic repetitive motions to the shoulder, trauma to the shoulder, or through the gradual aging process with excess participation in one or more activities.
+One of the most common injuries that causes shoulder pain is a torn rotator cuff which is made up of four muscles that help to keep the shoulder stable.
+Rotator cuff injuries can be from injury to just one of the muscles or its ligament attachments or several.
+Injuries happen because of chronic repetitive motions to the shoulder, trauma to the shoulder, or through the gradual ageing process with excess participation in one or more activities.

-or how great the tears in the rotator cuff are for each injury.
+You should always seek medical care to find out how much damage or how great the tears in the rotator cuff are for each injury.
 Your medical professional can assess the damage, and set out a plan for recovery.

 Spas or swim spa can be one of the best healing tools for shoulder pain and can greatly help with the pain caused by rotator cuff injuries.
 With regular use spas and swim spas can speed up the healing process.

 Decrease pain levels.

 Once assessed, based on the medical plan, spas and swim spas can be a great asset for reducing pain and inflammation.
 It is important to note that there is not complete evidence that surgery done immediately after the trauma gets better results than decreasing inflammation and increasing function before thinking about surgery.

 It is common practice for many doctors to suggest non-surgical treatments first before operating on the rotator cuff.